DavidLievrouw/ValueObjects/readme.nuget.md

 See the [Wiki](https://github.com/DavidLievrouw/ValueObjects/wiki) for more detailed information, such as getting started, tutorials, and how-tos.

-## Give a Star! :star:
-If you like or are using this project please give it a star.
-Thanks!

 ## Motivation

 Creating value objects is a repetitive task.
 This project aims to reduce the amount of boilerplate code that needs to be written, by generating it.

 Inspired by the awesome [Vogen](https://github.com/SteveDunn/Vogen) project.

-### Limitations Overcome

-This library addresses several limitations found in similar solutions, such as [Vogen](https://github.com/SteveDunn/Vogen) or [StronglyTypedId](https://github.com/andrewlock/StronglyTypedId):

-- **No Run-Time Dependency:**
-  Unlike e.g. [Vogen](https://github.com/SteveDunn/Vogen), which requires an assembly at run-time (e.g. `Vogen.SharedTypes.dll`), all necessary types are generated alongside your value objects\.
-There are no additional run-time dependencies\.
-All required types are generated at compile-time and generated code is self-contained\.

-- **Automatic Generation of Pre-Set Values:**
-  Every value object automatically gets an `Empty` or `Default` (configurable) pre-set value, reducing boilerplate and ensuring consistency\.

-### Fundamental Differences in Approach

-This library takes a distinct approach to [value objects](https://en.wikipedia.org/wiki/Value_object), with perspectives and assumptions that are incompatible with those of [Vogen](https://github.com/SteveDunn/Vogen) or [StronglyTypedId](https://github.com/andrewlock/StronglyTypedId).

-These assumptions and approaches reflect our perspective on [value objects](https://en.wikipedia.org/wiki/Value_object), which may differ from others.
-For us, they make this library more practical and usable in real-world projects.